couchbase/query/docs/n1ql-select.md

 * 2014-10-18 - WITHIN and nested expressions
     * Enhance syntax for WITHIN and for nested expressions.
 * 2014-11-05 - TYPE
-    * Drop reserve word TYPE due to legacy usage.
+    * Drop reserved word TYPE due to legacy usage.
+* 2014-11-15 - RAW
+    * Allow RAW exprs to be aliased; useful for ORDER BY

 ### Open issues